Judslat/P2VFLASH/README.md

+The new V7 tool shows you which com ports are currently in use, it will change if you unplug then replug the TTL adapter

+The new version only asks for the com port once and stores the value in system environment and then removes it once finished.

 This tool is designed to flash the Phantom 2 Vision quad it is not designed for any other type of quad